martin12333/Readable-Lisp-S-expressions/Install-howto.md

     make install

 This will probably require privileges, so you may need to run "su" first or use sudo ("sudo make install") to get those privileges.
-Thus, on many system you'll really type:
+Thus, on many systems you'll really type:

     sudo make install

-If you're installing the Common Lisp libraries to the system-wide locations, and your system uses the "common-lisp-controller" (including Debian, Ubunutu, and Fedora), then there's one more step.
-After you install a Common Lisp library to its final system-wide location, you need to tell common-lisp-controller that you've done so.
-Note: If you set DESTDIR as part of "make install", this is *not* an installation to its final location.
-This is also usually a privileged command, so again, you'll probably prefix this command with "sudo":
+Some systems use "common-lisp-controller", which requires registration of Common Lisp files that are installed to system-wide locations.
+Such systems include Debian, Ubuntu, Fedora, Gentoo, and other systems with the installable command register-common-lisp-source.
+A "make install" will *automatically* register your Common Lisp files for you, but only if you do a final install to /usr (this means the prefix is /usr and DESTDIR is not set).
+If you install the software to a nonstandard system-wide location (e.g., /usr/local), you may need to separately register it using this privileged command:

     register-common-lisp-source readable